camaraproject/Commonalities/documentation/CAMARA-API-Event-Subscription-and-Notification-Guide.md

 | accessTokenExpireUtc | string date-time | An absolute UTC instant at which the access token shall be considered expired.    | optional    |
 | accessTokenType      | string           | Type of access token - MUST be set to `bearer` for now                            | optional    |

+**Sink delivery behaviour**

+When `sink` is provided in the POST request, the following rules apply:
+- The API provider SHOULD support event delivery.
+If notification delivery is not supported (e.g. the implicit subscription feature is not implemented by this provider instance), the request MUST be rejected with `422 EVENT_NOTIFICATIONS_NOT_SUPPORTED` and the resource MUST NOT be created.
+- When event delivery is accepted, `sink` MUST be echoed in the response.
+- The implementation MUST NOT silently create the resource while ignoring the requested `sink`.
+If event delivery is unavailable, the consumer MUST be informed via the error response, so they can retry without `sink` (e.g. fall back to a polling pattern via `GET /<resource>`).

 A sample OpenAPI template for the implicit-subscription pattern is available in [Commonalities/artifacts/api-templates](/artifacts/api-templates/) directory (`sample-implicit-events.yaml`), with common event schemas in [Commonalities/artifacts/common](/artifacts/common/) (`CAMARA_event_common.yaml`).

 #### 2.1.1.
 Instance-based (Implicit) Subscription Example